mitre-attack/attack-arsenal/adversary_emulation/APT29/Emulation_Plan/Day 2/README.md

 5. Delete new line at end of file and copy all (CTRL-A, CTRL-C)
 6. Paste value (ex: `-----BEGIN CERTIFICATE-----...-----END CERTIFICATE-----`) into `$bin` variable (6th line) in `schemas.ps1`

-### Copy payloads to C2 server (wherever is approapropriate your C2 framework to have access to these files)
+### Copy payloads to C2 server (wherever is appropriate for your C2 framework to have access to these files)

 ### Update `stepFourteen_credDump.ps1` -- directions are in file

-### Prepare intial access payloads:
+### Prepare initial access payloads:
-1. Login in as non-domain admin user
+1. Login as non-domain admin user
-2. Copy over the following files onto the Desktop of the intial victim:
+2. Copy over the following files onto the Desktop of the initial victim:
     1. `2016_United_States_presidential_election_-_Wikipedia.html`
     2. `make_lnk.ps1`
     3. `schemas.ps1`
-2. Copy over `MITRE-ATTACK-EVALS.HTML` into the the Documents folder of the intial victim
+2. Copy over `MITRE-ATTACK-EVALS.HTML` into the Documents folder of the initial victim
 3. Execute `make_lnk.ps1` (Right click > Run with PowerShell), this will generate `37486-the-shocking-truth-about-election-rigging-in-america.rtf.lnk`
 4. Drag `make_lnk.ps1` and `schemas.ps1` to Recycle Bin and empty the Recycle Bin (Right click > Empty Recycle Bin)